 Before installing the software on a master target device, clear any BIOS-based-virus protection features.
 To include antivirus software on the virtual disk image, be sure to turn the antivirus software back on before running the Imaging Wizard.

-Install and configure the OEM NIC teaming software before installing target device software.
+Install and configure the Microsoft NIC teaming driver, introduced in Windows Server 2012, or OEM NIC teaming software before installing target device software.

 On the provisioned target device, start the Windows Device Install service before installing Citrix Provisioning.

 Citrix Provisioning target device software components comprise:

 - Citrix Provisioning Virtual Disk: the virtual media used to store the disk components of the operating system and applications.